ArchiveBox/ArchiveBox/README.md

 just to save a collection of early 2010's flash games you love to play, having the tools to archive internet content enables to you save the stuff you care most about before it disappears.

-<div align="center"><sub>. . . . . . . . . . . . . . . . . . . . . . . . . . . .</sub></div><br/>

-The balance between the permanence and ephemeral nature of content on the internet is part of what makes it beautiful.
-I don't think everything should be preserved in an automated fashion, making all content permanent and never removable, but I do think people should be able to decide for themselves and effectively archive specific content that they care about.

 <div align="center">
 <img src="https://i.imgur.com/bC6eZcV.png" width="50%"/><br/>
  <sup><i>Image from <a href="https://digiday.com/media/wtf-link-rot/">WTF is Link Rot?</a>...</i><br/></sup>
 </div>

+The balance between the permanence and ephemeral nature of content on the internet is part of what makes it beautiful.
+I don't think everything should be preserved in an automated fashion, making all content permanent and never removable, but I do think people should be able to decide for themselves and effectively archive specific content that they care about.

 ### Comparison to other Projects